OPEN RANGE CONSULTING featuring Earth Sense Technology

 Validation

-ORC's validation process includes extensive quantifiable verification methods including peer-reviewed articles and patenting, as well as qualitative review by many public and private land managers that have evaluated and compared EST to their experiences.
+ORC's validation process is built on thousands of ground samples and peer-reviewed research.
+We check our results against what’s actually on the ground, not just against models.
+This has provided confidence for public and private land managers who can rely on the data, and why the results hold up in real management decisions.
+These extensive quantifiable verification methods including peer-reviewed articles and patenting, as well as qualitative review by many public and private land managers that have evaluated and compared EST to their experiences.
 Both the quantitative and qualitative validation suggests that the monitoring results are highly reliable and useful to managers.

 An example of quantifiable verification methods is comparing sagebrush cover estimated by remote sensing to independent on the ground line point intercept locations.
 The figure on the left shows that ORC's sagebrush cover is highly correlated.
 The figure on the right shows the national level 30 meter sagebrush cover data is much less correlated.